directus-labs/extensions/packages/field-comments-module/README.md

 1. Go to the project settings `/admin/settings/project` and scroll to the bottom
 2. Click Add Collection
 3. Choose a collection from the dropdown field
-4. Select the field to include
-5. Save changes
+4. Save changes
-6. Open the Access Policies and configure permissions for the new collection `system_field_comments`.
+5. Open the Access Policies and configure permissions for  `directus_comments`.
 See Permissions section below.

-When opening the project settings for the first time, the module will automatically add the new field at the bottom of the page and create the required system table.
-Permissions need to be added by the admin.
+When opening the project settings for the first time, the module will automatically add the new field at the bottom of the page and create the required system fields.
+Admin permissions are required during this step.

 ![Customise the module](https://raw.githubusercontent.com/directus-labs/extensions/main/packages/field-comments-module/docs/field-comments-customize.jpg)